-In November 2005, the National Kidney Foundation of Illinois launched the nation's first KidneyMobile®, a custom mobile unit offering free prevention education and health screenings for high blood pressure, diabetes and kidney disease to Illinois communities.
+In November 2005, the National Kidney Foundation of Illinois launched the nation's first KidneyMobile®, a custom mobile unit offering free prevention education and health screenings for kidney disease, high blood pressure and diabetes to Illinois communities.

-A typical screening includes free comprehensive tests, and each participant has the opportunity to review his/her screening results with a nurse practitioner or trained medical professional on-site.
+A typical screening includes free comprehensive tests, and each participant has the opportunity to review his/her screening results with a trained medical professional on-site.
 They provide necessary recommendations based on screening results, referrals to a health provider and education and tips on maintaining a healthier lifestyle.

-To date, the KidneyMobile has screened more than 42,000 people in Illinois.
+To date, the KidneyMobile has screened more than 50,000 participants in Illinois.
 Alarmingly, over 80% of those screened were found to have at least one significantly abnormal test result.
 This shocking statistic clearly indicates how important it is to provide free, chronic disease screenings and education in communities throughout Illinois, particularly in areas deemed most at-risk.

 Interested in hosting a screening?
 Click here.